-The Agricultural Act of 2014, commonly referred to as the 2014 Farm Bill, strengthened crop insurance by adding new products and expanding coverage to previously underserved crops, which increased crop insurance’s role as a key component of the farm safety net.
+The Agricultural Act of 2014, commonly referred to as the 2014 Farm Bill, strengthened crop insurance by adding new products and expanding coverage to previously underserved crops, areas, and to new types of coverage, which increased Federal crop insurance’s role as a key component of the farm safety net.

-Among the new programs is the Stacked Income Protection Plan, or STAX.
-This protection is for upland cotton acreage only, as cotton is not a covered commodity for assistance under other parts of the farm bill.
-STAX is an area revenue plan that a cotton farmer may use alone or in combination with an underlying policy or plan of insurance, which is similar in design to the existing area plan called Area Revenue Protection.
+The Stacked Income Protection Plan, or STAX, is another new program designed for upland cotton acreage only as it is not a covered commodity for assistance under other parts of the farm bill.
+STAX is an area revenue plan that a cotton farmer may use alone or in combination with an underlying policy or plan of insurance, which is similar in design to the existing Area Revenue Protection plan of insurance.

 The 2014 Farm Bill also required the Risk Management Agency (RMA) to develop a product that addressed the needs of diversified farms.
 RMA was already developing a new product called Whole Farm Revenue Protection (WFRP) prior to the enactment of the farm bill and policies were available for sale beginning with the 2015 crop year.
-WFRP may be particularly attractive to growers of specialty and organic crops because it enables them to cover all farm revenue under one policy.
-It also allows for other Federal crop insurance policies to be purchased covering individual commodities of significant importance to the operation.
+WFRP can be particularly attractive to growers of specialty and organic crops, and those marketing to local, regional, or direct markets because it enables them to cover all farm revenue under one policy.
+It also allows for other buy-up Federal crop insurance policies to be purchased on individual commodities significant to the farm operation.

 Additionally, a new Peanut Revenue policy now provides farmers the ability to manage risk for both yield and revenue losses.

-Finally, the 2014 sought to increase participation among new and beginning farmers by providing additional premium discounts.
-It also linked crop conservation practices to insurance participation by requiring farmers to adhere to an approved conservation plan intended to protect highly erodible land and wetlands in order to be eligible for a premium discount.
+Finally, the farm bill also linked crop conservation practices to insurance participation by requiring farmers to adhere to an approved conservation plan intended to protect highly erodible land and wetlands in order to be eligible for the premium subsidy provided by the government.

 * As of April 2020